hankjordan/bevy_save/README.md

 | `bevy_sprite` | Enables `bevy_sprite` type registration | Yes      |
 | `brotli`      | Enables `Brotli` compression middleware | No       |

+## Stabilization

+`bevy_save` does not *yet* provide any stability guarantees for save file format between versions.

+`bevy_save` relies on serialization to create save files and as such is exposed to internal implementation details for types.
+Expect Bevy or other crate updates to break your save file format.
+It should be possible to mitigate this by overriding `ReflectDeserialize` for any offending types.

+Changing what entities have what components or how you use your entities or resources in your logic can also result in broken saves.
+While `bevy_save` does not *yet* have explicit support for save file migration, you can use `Applier::hook` to account for changes while applying a snapshot.

+If your application has specific migration requirements, please [open an issue](https://github.com/hankjordan/bevy_save/issues/new).

 ## Compatibility

 ### Bevy